← Back to blog

 The default relationship most people have with technology is passive.
 You accept every notification, install every app someone recommends, scroll whenever there's a spare moment.
 None of these are conscious decisions.
 They're defaults, and the defaults are designed by companies whose business model depends on your continued attention.

 The cost shows up in fragmented focus, shallow thinking, difficulty concentrating on a single task, and a vague sense of being busy without being productive.
 These aren't personal failings.
-They're the predictable result of letting technology set the terms of the relationship.
+They're the predictable result of never asking a simple question about the technology in your life: does it serve you, or do you serve it?

 Digital minimalism simply reverses that.
 You set the terms instead.